cmgoffena13/etl-watcher/docs/_build/html/_sources/api/models.rst.txt

-Data Models
+Pydantic Data Models
 ============

-This section documents the data models used in Watcher's API.
+This section documents the pydantic data models used in Watcher's API for validation request/response bodies

 Pipeline Models
 ---------------